gnosis/prediction-market-agent-tooling/tests_integration_with_local_chain/README.md

 Note that the plugin, regardless of test logic, connects to the RPC of the default ecosystem provider.
 Hence, tests which do not require a local chain should not be pasted in this folder.

-Also note that it's mandatory to use the fixture `local_web3` inside every test inside this folder, otherwise the test fails due to an issue with ape (see comment inside fixture).
+Additionally, note the pytest scope of the fixture `local_web3` for fork duration.

 ## Requirements